Camera setup for a better MogScore

 Retake protocol

-Use the score as a retake signal, not as a final judgment.
-A better MogScore comparison comes from changing one condition at a time and keeping everything else stable.
+Use the result as a retake signal, not as a final judgment.
+A cleaner MogScore comparison comes from changing one condition at a time while keeping everything else stable.

 - Change lighting first.